chrisspen/webarticle2text/README.rst

     webarticle2text.py http://some/arbitrary/url

-Note, to use it from the command line, you'll need to ensure it's has execute permission and is located in your PATH.
+Note, to use it from the command line, you'll need to ensure it has execute permission and is located in your PATH.
 On most platforms, this should automatically be done by setup.py.